MostafaHatem2/Frontend-Beginners/README.md

 | No | Task | Deadline | Duration | Link |
 |----|------|----------|----------|------|
 | 1  | HTML Elzero assignment from 15 to 18 | 27/3/2025 | 1 day | [Elzero HTML Study Plan](https://elzero.org/study/html-2021-study-plan/) |
-### We should have finished the pre-programming videos fro Elzero by now, and every day we will solve tasks from Elzero section.
+### We should have finished the pre-programming videos for Elzero by now, and every day we will solve tasks from Elzero section.
 We don't have to rush.

 ## References:
 1. [Elzero HTML playlist 37 vids ..4h 15min ](https://youtube.com/playlist?list=PLDoPjvoNmBAw_t_XWUFbBX-c9MafPk9ji&si=MkL5v8HEdXAYqZ0l)